iamzehan/CV-Maker/README.md

 **What this app does**:

 - Takes Dynamic User input via form.
-- Adds renders a resume in the preview section.
+- Renders a resume in a predetermined template in the preview section.
 - UI has all devices support.

 **Drawbacks**: